oxguy3/winstons-world/README.md

 When you open Tiled for the first time, you will first need to go to Preferences (it's under the Tiled menu on Mac or probably the File menu on Windows).
 Go to General, and then turn on "Embed tilesets" and "Resolve object types and properties".

-## Working on the game
+## Development
-Here's how you can develop on the game, after you have everything installed.
+Here's how you can work on the game, after you have everything installed.

 **N.B.** Henceforth, when I talk about "the game's main folder", I am referring to the folder where you have the game cloned on your computer.
 If you are using GitHub Desktop, this will likely be in your Documents folder under `GitHub/`.
-The folder path will probably be something like `C:\Users\YOURNAME\Documents\GitHub\ktbgame` on Windows, or `/Users/YOURNAME/Documents/GitHub/ktbgame` on Mac.
+The folder path will probably be something like this:

+* Windows: `C:\Users\YOURNAME\Documents\GitHub\ktbgame`
+* Mac: `/Users/YOURNAME/Documents/GitHub/ktbgame`

 ### Learning Git
 Git is an extremely popular tool to manage code/assets/etc used by virtually every modern software project.
 It's basically like Dropbox or Google Drive or whatever, but with more structure – every time any file is changed, you have to "commit" it and give a description of your changes.
 The master copy of the game lives on GitHub (a popular Git provider which we're using), and everyone has their own working copy on their computer.
 You can freely mess with your local copy of the game, and not have to worry about breaking it for everyone else until you're ready to commit your changes.